AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/delete-people-in-a-smart-list-or-list.md

    >
    >If your Marketo is not tied to your CRM the option is grayed out like in the screenshot.

-1. Click **Run Now**.
+1. Click **[!UICONTROL Run Now]**.

    ![](assets/image2014-9-24-13-3a0-3a3.png)

 1. If you are deleting more than 50 people you will see this.
-Type the number of people you're deleting, check the **Cannot Undo** box, then click **Delete**.
+Type the number of people you're deleting, check the **[!UICONTROL Cannot Undo]** box, then click **[!UICONTROL Delete]**.

    ![](assets/seven.png)

    >[!NOTE]
    >
-   >To view the results of the mass deletion, click **View Results** in the Single Flow Action pop-up box in the upper-right corner of the screen.
+   >To view the results of the mass deletion, click **[!UICONTROL View Results]** in the Single Flow Action pop-up box in the upper-right corner of the screen.
 Deletion times can vary greatly, depending on multiple factors.

-   This is a great feature, just be really careful when using it!
+   This is a great feature, just be careful when using it!